-What do you love about communications?
+What do you love about marketing and communications?
 What is challenging about what you do?

-For me communications is multidimensional.
-Its about understanding the business of a company, the market’s it plays in and competition, then working to communicate their objectives and strategies to employees and the outside.
+For me marketing and communications are multidimensional.
+Its about understanding the business of a company, the market’s it plays in and competition, its products and then working to communicate their objectives and strategies to customers, stakeholders, sales and employees.
 It involves strategy, planning, a lot of writing, building consensus, timing of how and when to communicate and the execution of that plan with others throughout a company – from the various cross functional teams, executives, and the internal and external world.

-Tell me a about your background and experience in communications and PR?
+Tell me a about your background and experience in marketing, communications and PR?

-The skills and experience required for many of my roles have included strategy, execution, content development and writing, organizational and team management, and collaboration with cross-functional teams as well as working with people in other organizations and teams.
+The skills and experience required for many of my roles have included strategy, execution, product and content development, digital and traditional, writing, organizational and team management, and collaboration with global cross-functional teams as well as working with people in other organizations and teams.

 Diversity and flexibility.
 Not in just how I think, but in engaging with all the people I do.
-Staying in tune with market dynamics and competition can change the landscape in a heartbeat today.
+Staying in tune with market dynamics and competition is key.
+It can change the landscape in a heartbeat.
 Monitoring these, having a pulse on what is happening and what people are thinking also helps inform when shifts may need to be made.
-I’m a firm believer in working to keep communications and PR positioned in an offensive strategy, while also realizing you may be put on the defensive.
+I’m a firm believer in working to keep marketing and communications positioned in an offensive strategy, while also realizing you may be put on the defensive.
 Planning for both is really important.

 Why don’t you write more about communications on your blog?